Marak/zztmmo/ReadMe.md

 [http://zzt.nodejitsu.com](http://zzt.nodejitsu.com)

 ##history
 ZZT is an ANSI character-based computer game, created in <strong>1991</strong> by Tim Sweeney, of Epic Games (then Epic Megagames), who later designed Unreal.
-It remains one of the most <strong>popular DOS game creation systems</strong>.
+It remains one of the <strong>most popular DOS game creation systems</strong>.
 ZZT itself is not an acronym for anything; its title was simply chosen so it would always appear at the very bottom of newsgroup listings.

 ##zzt the massive multiplayer online game